-William C. Hammett, Jr., 63, is retired.
-He was the Chief Financial Officer and Executive Vice President of Pegasus Solutions, Inc., a global provider of reservations-related services and technology in the hospitality industry, from 2006 through 2008.Mr.
-Hammett was the Chief Financial Officer and Senior Vice President for Dave & Buster's, Inc., an operator of restaurant/entertainment complexes, from 2001 though 2006.
-He also served on the Board of Directors for Carreker Corporation from 2006 to 2007.
+William C. Hammett, Jr., 64, became a director of the Company in 2007.
+Mr. Hammett is the Chief Executive Officer of iH3, LLC., an early stage, integrated wellness and fitness company working with physicians and hospitals targeting chronic illnesses.
+He was the Chief Financial Officer and Executive Vice President of Pegasus Solutions, Inc., a global provider of reservations-related services and technology in the hospitality industry, from 2006 through 2008.
+Mr. Hammett was the Chief Financial Officer and Senior Vice President for Dave & Buster's, Inc., an operator of restaurant/entertainment complexes, from 2001 though 2006.
 From 1997 to 2001, Mr. Hammett was self-employed in the restaurant industry.
 From 1992 to 1997, Mr. Hammett was the Chief Financial Officer/Senior Vice President Accounting & Administration for La Quinta Inns, Inc., a national hotel chain.
-Previously, he was employed by the accounting firm of PriceWaterhouseCoopers.Mr.
-Hammett became a director of the Company in 2007.
+Previously, he was employed by the accounting firm of PriceWaterhouseCoopers.
+Within the past five years, Mr. Hammett has served as a director of Carreker Corporation and Pegasus Solutions, Inc. The Board believes that Mr. Hammett should serve as a director of the Company due to his financial and management background and his experience in the restaurant, entertainment and hospitality industries.

-Steven M. Johnson, 50, is Chief Executive Officer of F&H Acquisition Corp., which owns and operates the Champps, Fox & Hound, and Bailey's restaurant concepts.
+Steven M. Johnson, 51, became a director of the Company in December, 2006.
+Mr. Johnson has since 2006 been the Chief Executive Officer of F&H Acquisition Corp., which owns and operates the Champps, Fox & Hound, and Bailey's restaurant concepts.
 From 1999 to 2006, Mr. Johnson served as Chief Executive Officer of Fox & Hound Restaurant Group.
 From 1992 until 1998, Mr. Johnson was Chief Operating Officer for Coulter Enterprises, Inc., a Pizza Hut franchisee operating 100 Pizza Hut restaurants.
 From 1985 through 1991, he was Controller for Fugate Enterprises, Inc., a Pizza Hut, Taco Bell and Blockbuster Video franchisee.
 Previously, he was employed by the accounting firm of Ernst & Young.
 Mr. Johnson is a certified public accountant.
-Mr. Johnson became a director of the Company in December, 2006.
+The Board believes that Mr. Johnson should serve as a director of the Company due to his financial and management background and his experience in the restaurant and franchising industries.

-Robert B. Page, 50, is Chief Operating Officer of Backyard Burgers, Inc., a premium burger and chicken sandwich restaurant chain.
-He is a former franchisee of Shoney's, Inc., a family dining restaurant chain.
+Robert B. Page, 51, became a director of the Company in February 2004.
+Mr. Page has since 2009 been Chief Executive Officer of Backyard Burgers, Inc., a premium burger and chicken sandwich restaurant chain.
+He served as the Acting Chief Executive Officer of Pizza Inn, Inc. from January through March, 2005.
+He is also a former franchisee of Shoney's, Inc., a family dining restaurant chain.
 From 2000 until 2002, Mr. Page was Chief Operations Officer of Gordon Biersch Brewery Restaurant Inc., a group of casual dining restaurants.
 From 1993 through 2000, he worked for Romacorp, Inc., which owned the Tony Roma's chain of casual dining restaurants, where he was Chief Executive Officer and a board member from 1998 through 2000, and President and Chief Operations Officer from 1993 through 1998.
-Mr. Page became a director of the Company in February 2004, and served as the Company's Acting Chief Executive Officer from January through March, 2005.
+The Board believes that Mr. Page should serve as a director of the Company due to his management experience and his expertise in the restaurant industry.